nwhitehead/pzretro/README.md

 this engine.
 There is also an option to force use of this engine for any game.
 I mainly use this functionality to make versions of games with higher sprite sizes to have less ambiguous graphics.

+This core supports saving and loading state.
+Progress finishing levels is not automatically saved by default, you need to explicitly save the state in RetroArch.
+The core will try to save the entire game state including the current undo history.
+For some larger games the undo history may become too large to serialize with the game state and will be discarded to make the state smaller.
+Games that have checkpoints within levels should work correctly with saving and loading state.

 ## Installing binary releases

 Current binary releases are for Linux x86_64 and SEGA Genesis MINI console (Linux ARMv7).